Aurifex-Innovations/ERP_docs/Dashboard_DOCS/Financial_Dashboard_Options_Menu.md

    - *Detailed Purpose:* Triggers a high-priority warning to the business owner when a significant payment reaches critical delinquency, prompting legal or collection agency escalation.
 2. **Top Customer Stopped Paying:**
    - *Detailed Purpose:* Notifies management if a traditionally reliable, high-volume customer misses a payment, often signaling a lost account or bankruptcy risk.
-3. **Daily Collection Goal Met:**
-   - *Detailed Purpose:* Positive reinforcement alert.
-Notifies the team when enough money has been collected to cover the week's payroll or critical expenses.

 ---

 ## Module 2: Bills (Money Going Out)